-- the ability to build up good working relationships with client groups and partner bodies and the ability to work in a team.
+- the ability to build up good working relationships with client groups and partner bodies, and work in a team.

 Pre-entry work experience in community, sport, school or voluntary organisations is essential.
 Coaching experience is highly desirable.
-This can be gained through working or volunteering for local authorities or sport national governing bodies (NGBs) and clubs.
+This can be gained through working or volunteering for local authorities or sport NGBs and clubs.

 Try to gain as much experience as you can through voluntary or paid work in coaching and organising sports activities or holiday programmes.
 Building up experience of delivery in one sport is helpful, although a multi-sport approach is ideal.